 - For the crust: place all crust ingredients in food processor.
 Blend, stopping to scrape the sides a few times, until mixture starts to clump.

 - Firmly press crust into a foil lined 8" x 8" baking pan.
 Set aside.

 - For the Filling: Place pitted dates in a small microwaveable bowl.
 Cover with water and heat (on high) in microwave for 2 minutes.
 Drain water and blend dates in food processor for a few seconds.

 - Add remaining filling ingredients to food processor.
 Blend well, stopping to scrape the sides every so often.

 - Pour filling over crust and place in fridge overnight to set (or at least 6 hours).

 - For the topping: Melt chocolate and coconut oil in small sauce pan, stirring frequently.

 - Remove bars from fridge and cut into 16 equally sized pieces.
 Place bars on wire cooling rack or parchment paper (make sure there is a small amount of space between each bar) and drizzle with melted dark chocolate.
-Immediately add chopped pecans, bee pollen and cinnamon.
+Immediately add chopped pecans.